milankl/BitInformation.jl/docs/src/transformations.md

 ## Signed exponent

-Floating-point numbers have a biased exponent.
+IEEE Floating-point numbers have a biased exponent.
 There are [other ways to encode the exponent](https://en.wikipedia.org/wiki/Signed_number_representations#Comparison_table) and BitInformation.jl implements `signed_exponent` which transforms the exponent bits of a float into a representation where also the exponent has a sign bit (which is the first exponent bit)
 ```julia
 julia> a = [0.5f0,1.5f0]               # smaller than 1 (exp sign -1), larger than 1 (exp sign +1)
 julia> bitstring.(a,:split)